Hiplitehehe/notes-storage/notes.md

 {
   "notes": {
-    "Welcome": "Welcome to your notes!"
+    "Welcome": "Welcome to your notes!",
+    "Jsjsj": "Smksms"
   }
 }